rkanwar1/Python_Spring_2018/README.md

-# Python_Spring_2018
+# Python Workshop Series
+## CU Research Computing (Spring_2018)
-Slides and code samples for the CU Research Computing Python workshop (Spring 2018)
+Slides and code samples for the Python Workshop